 Much later, in 1909, another expert – Brodmann – identified two parts of Broca’s area.
 These parts were named Brodmann 44 and 45 which are depicted in the following sketch.

-The most recent research has shown the Brodmann 45 is more active in meaningful language processing together with area 44.
+The most recent research has shown that Brodmann 45 is more active in meaningful language processing together with area 44.
 Moreover, it also has shown that its surrounding areas become active in more general domain-specific cognitive functions.

 The Broca’s area rests on the lower part of the left Frontal lobe.
 I invite you to re-visit the Journeys to the brain: 2 – A walk over the brain surface which introduces different lobes of the brain.
 For easy reference, I have included a graphic that appeared in my earlier journey to the brain:2.

 However, most recently, researchers, using sophisticated MRI technology, showed that Leborgne’s brain damage had gone beyond what we now have typically known as Broca’s area.
-This fact raised to doubt the exact role of Broca’s area in speech production.
+This fact raised doubt about the exact role of Broca’s area in speech production.

-Using the latest technological advancement, researchers have shown that Broca’s area mediates the interaction between the Temporal lobe which helps us to process listening, and the motor area of the Frontal lobe, the area sends signals to speak.
+Using the latest technological advancement, researchers have shown that Broca’s area mediates the interaction between the Temporal lobe which helps us to process listening, and the motor area of the Frontal lobe, the area that sends signals to speak.